cuducos/whiskyton/README.md

 ### Charts cache

-If you want to get rid of all the cached SVG charts: `$ python manage.py charts delete`.
+If you want to get rid of all the cached SVG charts: `$ poetry run flask --app whiskyton charts delete`.

-If you want to create all possible charts and cache the SVG files: `$ python manage.py charts create` (it is not necessary, the app creates and caches them on the fly; however pre-caching them can optimize page loading time).
+If you want to create all possible charts and cache the SVG files: `$ poetry run flask --app whiskyton charts create` (it is not necessary, the app creates and caches them on the fly; however pre-caching them can optimize page loading time).

-### Page views data

-If you want to export analytics data (date, whisky and page views) as a CSV file to an external FTP server, you will need to set these `ENV` variables: `FTP_SERVER`, `FTP_USER` and `FTP_PASSWORD`.
-Once you have these variables, just run: `$ python manage.py analytics save`.

 Thanks
 ------